Methods

 Field Methods

 Sonobuoys are expendable drifting recorders housed in a compact cylinder for deployment from ships or airplanes.
 When the buoys are deployed, the hydrophone drops to a pre-determined depth and a float inflates at the surface.
 The multi-plexed signal containing the audio and DIFAR information is transmitted from an antenna embedded in the float; this signal can be received using a VHF receiver.
 Specialized receivers are required to obtain the full low-frequency audio, and specialized software is required to demultiplex the DIFAR signal.
-Field methods have evolved over the years from analog to digital formats, and a summary of current field methods (as of 2019) can be found in [@rankin]
+Field methods have evolved over the years from analog to digital formats (sonobuoy guidelines for select years can be found in the repository supplement folder), and Rankin et al. (2019) provides detailed information on using sonobuoys for ceteacean surveys based on decades of research.

 Playback Experiment and Methods Development